 Open-Circuit (OC) Technical

-For use on technical dives, including planned decompression.
+The dive mode to use on technical dives, including planned decompression.
 5 OC gases with full Trimix enabled by default.
-There are no safety stops, and Time-to-Surface (TTS) is prominently displayed throughout the dive.
+There are no safety stops, and Time-to-Surface (TTS) is prominently displayed throughout the dive when using this mode.

-Designed for monitoring a closed-circuit rebreather, with Bail-out (BO) operation and quick switchover to Open Circuit use.
-Constant PO2 is maintained to minimize decompression restrictions, and you can program up to 5 OC/5 CC gases.
+Designed for monitoring a closed-circuit rebreather, with Bail-out (BO) operation and the quick switchover to Open Circuit use.
+Constant PO2 is maintained in the closed-circuit/bail-out mode to minimize decompression restrictions, and you can program up to 5 OC/5 CC gases.

 Simple monitoring of dive time and depth, with resettable stopwatch and timer functions.
-No tissue tracking or decompression monitoring.
+No tissue tracking or decompression monitoring when in Gauge Mode.

-This mode shares most features of the other dive modes, with the addition of special monitoring that applies to free diving.
+This dive mode shares most features of the other dive modes, with the addition of special monitoring that applies to freediving.
 The large layout format is enabled by default and displays the Last Dive Time and Max Depth.
 Ascent and Descent indicators can be set in 1-second intervals.

 Advanced Display Features

-The Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix, a unit well-regarded for its readable and intuitive display.
+The Shearwater Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix AI.
+The Perdix AI is one of those dive computers that is well-regarded for its readable and intuitive display.